-What is ISFP Ideal Work Environment?
+What is the ISFP Ideal Work Environment?

 ISFPs excel in work environments that offer flexibility and independence.
 These individuals value tasks requiring attention to detail, putting their fact-focused minds to good use.

-Jobs such as artistry, performance arts, crafting or dancing often attract ISFPs due to their appreciation for aesthetic beauty and intricate details.
+Jobs such as artistry, performance arts, crafting, or dancing often attract ISFPs due to their appreciation for aesthetic beauty and intricate details.

 Solitude fuels energy for an ISFP at the workplace; they prefer roles providing some degree of autonomy.
 However, their adaptability supports a thriving presence in team dynamics too.